By Scott Martin & Natalie Martinez/KTXS News

 The state then rested at 10:55 a.m.
 Defense attorney Tommy Adams, appointed from Brownwood, asked outside of the jury’s presence to submit a document he said contained Blair’s criminal history.

 The court then asked investigator Kenneth Preston to the stand to explain the information inside the record.
 Preston said the document was a protective order against Blair, specifically for officers if they came into counter with him.
-An officer could pull up Blair’s information and the order tells them he has violent tendencies.
+An officer could pull up Blair’s information and the order would protect tells them he has violent tendencies.
 The defense was able to present this before the jury.

 The defense then presented Timothy Casey, a neighbor who lives near Davis’s home.
 He testified that a man drove up to Davis’s home and pulled up in a truck while the two were paving gravel in his driveway.
 He said he couldn’t identify the man at the time.
 Casey said the man told Davis, “I’m going to get you,” and then held out his hand in the shape of a gun.
 Casey said he was later told by Davis that man was Blair.